 Register for Option 2

-Simply go to the registration page choose one of the above three options, click the appropriate button and fill out the short questionnaire.
+Simply go to the registration page choose one of the above two options, click the appropriate button and fill out the short questionnaire.
 We have made the process as simple and as straightforward as possible for you.

 SKILLED LEGAL TEAM: with extensive experience of employment disputes and commercial litigation.